ntropy-network/ntropy-sdk/README.md

 sdk.create_account_holder(account_holder)
 ```

-A new transaction can then be associated with the created account holder and enriched.
-Not all attributes are mandatory, but if known should be provided, to aid the enrichment:
+A new transaction can then be associated with the created account holder and enriched:

 ```python
 transaction = Transaction(